 The Benefits of Using Engineered Hardwood Flooring

 Engineered hardwood flooring is a sought-after material for home installation.
 Its endurance alone is worth the investment, but this flooring presents additional benefits to the homeowner.
-First and foremost, wood and natural stone are the only floors that add value to your homeit .
+First and foremost, wood and natural stone are the only floors that add value to your home.
 The advancements of technology have improved the quality of the finish so it is durable and doesn’t require sanding and refinishing that was common in the past.
-Engineered wood is much more dimensionally stable than solid floors, and so they are able to be installed directly to concrete, and they are offered in wider widths – between 4” and 9” where solid would not perform.
-Engineered wood floors can also be installed in basement levels of homes and the planks will not expand and contract with the seasons.
+Engineered hardwood flooring is much more dimensionally stable than solid floors, and so they are able to be installed directly to concrete, and they are offered in wider widths – between 4” and 9” where solid would not perform.
+Engineered hardwood floors can also be installed in basement levels of homes and the planks will not expand and contract with the seasons.

-You can find engineered hardwood in a range of grades, finishes, textures and species.
-These varieties make it easier for the homeowner to design a look that works well within the house and is attractive to everyone’s budget.
-The current trends in wood are wider planks – between 6-7” as well as longer boards – over 6 or 7’’.
+You can find engineered hardwood flooring in a range of grades, finishes, textures and species.
+These varieties make it easier for the homeowner to design a look that works well within the house and is attractive to everyone when it comes to engineered hardwood flooring costs.
+The current trends in hardwood wood flooring are wider planks – between 6-7” as well as longer boards – over 6 or 7’’.
 The longer and wider the plank, the more square footage you are able to install in the same amount of time.
 The larger format products are desirable in any large or open floor plan because the size dramatically reduces the number of visible seems – creating a linear, streamlined appearance and less seams to take on water.

 Square Footage Typically contractors will price you per square foot.
 It’s the most common method for calculating the final price of the materials as well as the labor.
 Before you receive your quote, ask if the square footage includes overage.
 The overage would refer to any additional materials that aren’t used during the laying of the flooring, as well as additional material needed to cover the full needs of the job.
 Most manufacturers suggest adding 5-10% of the total project size to cover these needs..